 Lymington's Saturday Charter Market

-Lymington Market - every Saturday throughout the year and a "Must" for visitors to the New Forest!
+Every Saturday throughout the year and a "must" for New Forest visitors!

 Lymington’s Charter Market takes place along the length of the High Street every Saturday throughout the year from 8am to 4pm.
 It's by far the largest street market in the New Forest area and with a great deal of history behind it is nowadays a special experience for New Forest visitors to enjoy.